Protecting De-identified Documents from Search-based Linkage Attacks: Approach

-Given a de-identified document $d'$, the extraction of N-grams to rephrase proceeds as follows: \begin{enumerate} \itemsep{-0.0mm} \item We extract a set $S_{d'}$ of N-grams occurring in it.
-To reduce the number of N-grams to consider, we limit the maximum N-gram length (fixed to 7 words in our experiments\footnote{As the frequency of N-grams decreases sharply as a function of the N-gram length \cite{Silva2020-sv}, considering longer N-grams is usually redundant, as those would often encompass shorter N-grams that are themselves rare.}), and do not consider N-grams crossing sentence boundaries or \redacted{} PIIs, which are per definition absent from the original text $d$. \item We then sort the N-grams in $S_{d'}$ by their length and filter out overlapping N-grams, resulting in a set $S^{\text{min}}_{d'} \subseteq S_{d'}$ representing the minimal set of N-grams that need to be rephrased to present search-based linkages. \item For each N-gram $s \in S^{\text{min}}_{d'}$, we finally check the nb. of documents associated with it in the index $\mathcal{I}$.
+To find a list of single N-grams to rephrase, the following procedure is applied: \begin{enumerate} \item We extract a set $S_{d'}$ of N-grams occurring in $d'$.
+To reduce the number of N-grams to consider, we limit the maximum N-gram length (fixed to 8 words in our experiments\footnote{As the frequency of N-grams decreases sharply as a function of the N-gram length \cite{Silva2020-sv}, considering longer N-grams is usually redundant, as those would often encompass shorter N-grams that are themselves rare.}), and do not consider N-grams crossing punctuation markers or \redacted{} PIIs, which are per definition absent from the original text $d$.

+\item We then sort the N-grams in $S_{d'}$ by their length and filter out overlapping N-grams, resulting in a set $S^{\text{min}}_{d'}\subseteq S_{d'}$ representing the minimal set of N-grams that need to be considered as potential linkage points\footnote{We select the \textit{shortest} non-overlapping N-grams in $S_{d'}$ to minimise the amount of editing needed to prevent linkages. }.

+\item For each N-gram $s \in S^{\text{min}}_{d'}$, we finally check the number of documents associated with it in the inverted index $\mathcal{I}$.
 If the length of the posting list $\mathcal{I}(s)$ is $< k$, we add $s$ to the N-grams to rephrase. \end{enumerate}

-The result of this process is a set $S^*_{d'} \subseteq S^{\text{min}}_{d'}$ of N-grams known to be occurring $< k$ times in the corpus and which therefore need to be rephrased to prevent search-based linkage.
+The result of this process is a set $S^{*}_{d'}\subseteq S^{\text{min}}_{d'}$ of N-grams from $d'$ that are known to be occurring $< k$ times in the original corpus of documents and which therefore need to be rephrased.